bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

         sub-<label>[_ses-<label>][_acq-<label>][_part-<mag/phase>][_ce-<label>][_rec-<label>][_run-<index>][_mod-<suffix>]_defacemask.nii[.gz]
 ```

-The term anatomical imaging data spans a broad range of MRI applications.
-These
+The term anatomical imaging data pertains to a broad range of MRI applications that provide structural
-applications share in common the ability to convey structural information about
-the imaged anatomy, but differ by the nature of the data they contain.
+information about (brain) anatomy, but differ by the nature of the data they contain.
 Anatomical
-(structural) data for a participant may refer to:
+(structural) data for a participant may refer to three types of data:
-* a single standalone data set (e.g. a 3D high resolution T1-weighted image)
+1. a single image with specific weighting on an arbitrary scale (e.g. a 3D high resolution T1-weighted image).
+This type is most commonly used in neuroimaging applications.
-* a group of images acquired for the purpose of improving contrast characteristics
+2. a group of images acquired within a single protocol for the purpose of improving contrast
-or calculating quantitative maps
+characteristics (e.g., a multi-echo anatomical GRE image) or calculating quantitative maps
 (e.g. four 3D volumes provided as an input to an MP2RAGE calculation)
-* the quantitative maps themselves (e.g. `T1map` etc.).
+3. a quantitative map of which the intensities are put on an absolute scales (e.g., seconds for a T1 map).
+These images are generally produced by some mathematical operation on images from class 2.

 #### Conventional structural acquisitions